turingschool/checks-for-understanding/module-2/backend/week_one.md

 18. When you create a migration, does it automatically modify your database?
 19. How does a model relate to a database?
 20. What is the difference between `#new` and `#create`?
+21. Given a CSV file (“films.csv”) with these headers [id, title, description], how would you load these into your database to create new instances of Film?